pkiraly/mqaf-ws/README.md

 The REST API endpoint is available at https://YOURSERVER/ws/validate

-You can use the following parameters (see more details [here](https://github.com/pkiraly/metadata-qa-marc#validating-marc-records)):
+You can use the following parameters for a POST request:

 Schema configuration related parameters:
 * `schemaContent` (optional, String, default: "") A JSON or YAML string containing the schema configuration.